Arman B. Campbell, 93, of Auburn, Indiana, passed away Monday, Dec. 30, 2019, at Parkview Noble Hospital in Kendallville, Indiana.

 In lieu of flowers, memorials may be directed to the Adam Crozier Medical Fund in care of Adam Crozier.

-To send flowers to Arman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arman B. Campbell, please visit our floral store.